 Make the application and interview processes short and to-the-point.
 A 30-minute or so job application and one-round of job interviews will likely suffice.

 2. Don’t make promises you can’t keep: A lot of seasonal employees may be eager to sign on with the company full-time after the holiday season.
 Although you may want to mention the potential opportunity to become full-time following the holidays, it is important not to make any commitments.

-3. Make training scalable: If you have a lot of seasonal employees coming onboard, make sure that training can be easily scalable, so that each employees can all start on the same page.
+3. Make training scalable: If you have a lot of seasonal employees coming on board, make sure that training can be easily scalable so that each employee can all start on the same page.
 This could involve several large training sessions or even web-based training.
 Training employees in smaller groups just won’t make sense for a wave of seasonal employees onboarding simultaneously.

-6. Still look out for permanent employees: Although temporary employees are sometimes necessary in the midst of the holiday season, they shouldn’t be used to displace the permanent employees who have been loyal to the company.
+6. Still lookout for permanent employees: Although temporary employees are sometimes necessary for the midst of the holiday season, they shouldn’t be used to displace the permanent employees who have been loyal to the company.
 Make sure that your permanent employees, if possible, receive the same or more hours as before the holiday season.
-If the choice arises to send home a permanent employee or temporary one due to slow traffic, it is best to choose the latter.
+If the choice arises to send home a permanent employee or a temporary one due to slow traffic, it is best to choose the latter.

 7. Remember that everyone is a potential customer, even (current or former) employees: From hiring to onboarding through the duration of employment, the way you treat seasonal employees will directly affect their impression of your brand.
 By making the seasonal employment experience as seamless and enjoyable as possible, you are developing brand advocates for the company.
 (Of course, this works for permanent employees as well).

 Have any more questions about the seasonal hiring process?
 Feel free to drop us a line.